jennplatt/microsoft-365-docs/microsoft-365/lti/teams-classes-with-canvas.md

       * **Integration ID** is only populated via SIS imports and is viewable on the user's profile page.
 Typically, this unique identifier is provided by the institution and used in account trusts or consortia situations to identify users across multiple accounts.

    * The **Suffix** field is optional and lets you specify a domain when there isn't an exact mapping between Canvas attributes and Microsoft AAD fields.
 For example, if your Canvas email is 'name@example.edu' while the UPN in Microsoft AAD is 'name', you can match users by entering '@example.edu' in the suffix field.
 The domain should be entered in this field with the preceding @.
-   * The Active Directory Lookup Attribute is the field in AAD to which Canvas attributes are matched.
-Select in between UPN, primary email address, or the email alias.
+   * The **Active Directory Lookup Attribute** is the field in AAD to which Canvas attributes are matched.
+Select UPN, primary email address, or the email alias.

 8. Select **Update Settings**.